amweber01/Project3_DATA441/README.md

   return np.where(w>1,0,3/4*(1-w**2))
 ```

-Next come the definitions for a distance function, the lowess regressor, and then a class definition for lowess that allows for ScikitLearn compatibility.
+Next come the definitions for a distance function, the Lowess regressor, and then a class definition for Lowess that allows for ScikitLearn compatibility.

 ```Python
 def dist(u,v):